TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

 <br>
 <!--Required Title in Level 1 heading for internal reference only-->

-**Directions:** Copy the raw form of this article to create Apollo common solutions articles. <br>
+**Directions:** Copy the raw form of this article to create Apollo solutions. <br>
-Authoring guidelines and sample schemas are provided in the template.
+Authoring guidelines and sample schemas are provided in this template.

 ## Title - Required

 <!--Clearly state the specific issue and how the article addresses it.
 Use sentence capitalization for all headings (capitalize only the first word).
 Example: "Resolve issues related to configuring NetApps by reviewing these best practices." <br>
 Alternatively, for how-to or conceptual articles, summarize the article and how the article will help the customer.<br>
 For example: "Learn how to adjust resource limits for NetApp files by watching the following video."-->

 ## Body - Required

 <!--The body contains the main content.
 At minimum, the body of the article must contain substantive content that clearly addresses the topic or issue.
 - For a solution-based article, define the issue and provide one or more solutions.
 - For a how-to or general information article, provide instructions (e.g., steps, video, links, etc.)